Health and Human Services Council

 Health & Human Services Council Activities

-The Health & Human Services Council activities stimulate the understanding, adoption and widespread acceptance of single and multi-application smart card technology for healthcare and human services applications.
+The Health & Human Services Council activities stimulate the understanding, adoption and widespread acceptance of single and multi-application secure technologies for organizations with a healthcare focus – hospitals, payers, providers and those with an interest in healthcare.
+Activities include:

-- Providing educational resources for health and human services organizations, consumers, government organizations and members to foster deployment of smart cards in the marketplace;
+- Providing educational resources for health and human services organizations, consumers, government organizations and members to promote the deployment of secure technologies and privacy standards;

-- Identifying the challenges and opportunities in the emerging health and human services marketplace for applications that can be supported by smart card technology;
+- Identifying the challenges and opportunities in the emerging health and human services marketplace that can be supported by secure technology;

 - Promoting the development and use of standards for health and human services applications